timimsms/actionmessenger/README.md

 ## Development

-After checking out the repository:
+After checking out the repository, you may:

 - run `bin/setup` to install dependencies,
-- run `rake spec` to run the tests, and
+- run `bundle exec rspec spec` to run the tests, and
 - run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.